-In accordance with the provisions of Section 152(6) of the Companies Act, 2013, Mrs. Nitya Mirchandani (DIN 06882384) retires by rotation at the ensuing Annual General Meeting and being eligible, offers herself for re-appointment.
-Accordingly her re-appointment forms part of the Notice of ensuing AGM.
+In accordance with the provisions of Section 152(6) of the Companies Act, 2013, Dr. Jimmy Mirchandani (DIN 00239021) retires by rotation at the ensuing Annual General Meeting and being eligible, offers himself for re-appointment.
+Accordingly his re-appointment forms part of the Notice of ensuing AGM.

-The Company does not have any Managing Directors or Executive/Whole Time Directors or any Key Managerial Personnel..
+The Company does not have any Managing Directors or Executive/Whole Time Directors or any Key Managerial Personnel.